TheMitchWorksPro/DevEnv-SetUp-Help/README.md

 This project contains notes for setting up developer software and environments and related help content to get going on the applications.
 Though initially, this content was "my notes for me", they address gaps I encountered in attempting installation and learning of applications from resources available online that I felt might be helpful to others.
 This content is not comprehensive, and is presented as is.
 Testing of proceses is done with the equipment described with each folder only.  <br/>

 Issues reported may or may not be addressed.
-Requests to edit and make files better can be sent to UnderKlover@gmail.com.
+Requests to edit and make files better can be sent to:
+UnderKlover@gmail.com.

 Want to add edit files or improve this content?
 Collaborations are welcome.